kstanelyte/CFG-SQL-Project/HappyCowReviews.md

  limit 3;
 ````

-**--  What's the price range of the best reviewed vegan restaurant rated by the non-veg customers?**
+#### What's the price range of the best reviewed vegan restaurant rated by the non-veg customers?
 ````sql
 select Restaurant_name as Restaurant,
 	case